OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

         # device typically prints 2 lines, the 2nd line has the temperature sensor at the end
         # eg. a6 01 4b 46 7f ff 0c 10 5c t=26375
         rawValue = self.driver.readDevice()

+        # grab the 2nd line, then read the last entry in the line, then get everything after the "=" sign
         value = rawValue[1].split()[-1].split("=")[1]

         # convert value from string to number